 The Jimny has been recalled five times over 20 years.
 The gearstick could fall apart on cars built up to October 1999.
 A loss of power steering assistance led to the second recall in July 2010; in April 2014 the third was for axle fixings that could work loose.
 The fourth came in September 2015 because of potential electronic stability programme failure, while the latest campaign tackled possible brake servo failure.

 Driver Power owner satisfaction

-The Jimny hasn’t made it into our new or used Driver Power surveys because it’s too specialised.
-But there are more than 30 owner reviews on the Carbuyer website with an average rating of 4.5 out of 5.
+This generation of the Jimny hasn’t made it into our new or used Driver Power surveys because it’s too specialised.
+But there are dozens of owner reviews on the Carbuyer website with an average rating of 4.7 out of 5.
 Many owners revel in the durability of their Suzuki, its off-roading ability and its great looks – but not the poor refinement or disappointing fuel economy.